aritraroy/Flashbar/README.md

         .build()
 ```

   You can specify the duration (in millis) for which you want the flashbar to be displayed.
 The default duration is infinite, i.e. it won't dismiss automatically if you do not specify any duration.
+You can also use these constants, `DURATION_SHORT` or `DURATION_LONG` for convenience.

 ```kotlin
 Flashbar.Builder(this)